edwardromero25/Kinematics-Model/README.md

 The Microgravity Simulation Support Facility (MSSF) at the National Aeronautics and Space Administration (NASA) John F. Kennedy Space Center (KSC) contains an array of devices that negate the directional influence of the “g” vector to simulate micro- and partial-gravity.
-The MSSF has developed a graphical user interface (GUI) application for visualizing the accelerations felt by a sample when rotating in these devices to allow scientists to evaluate the quality of their simulations.
+The MSSF has developed a graphical user interface (GUI) application for visualizing the accelerations felt by a sample when rotating in these devices to allow scientists to evaluate the quality of their ground-based simulations.

 ## Built With